 The French Christmas Traditions in Paris

-Ok, I admit it: Paris is not my favourite place to be for its Christmas markets.
-I find them not as authentic as in Alsace.
-And particularly too commercial-oriented if I may say so!
+I admit it: Paris is not my favourite place for Christmas markets.

-However, there are a number of places I really enjoyed visiting when I’m in the French capital in December.
+However, there are several places I enjoy visiting when I’m in the French capital in December.

 The Eiffel Tower sparkling at night